squancy/st0nk/README.md

   Data is fetched from Finnhub and Marketstack.
 You can create an account and subscribe to their free plans which is fair enough for personal use.
 Place your API keys in headers/api.h

+  Most financial softwares are too corrupt and expensive so let's make a better, free version.
 </pre>